pfroysdon/reading_rack/README.md

 **Note:** I have ~10 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.

 ### Computer Science

+### Navigation Theory, State Estimation, & Signal Processing
-**Note:** I have ~5 books that I have read and used in this area.
+**Note:** I have ~40 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.

-### Navigation, State Estimation, & Signal Processing
+### Guidance and Control Theory
-**Note:** I have ~40 books that I have read and used in this area.
+**Note:** I have ~30 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.

 ### Watchmaking
 **Note:** I have ~10 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.